Phase Transitions for Sparse Random Sets Under Linear Forms: Preliminaries

-and also\footnote{We note that the expression for $\psi$ we provide is not exactly the same as that which was stated in \cite[Theorem 3.E]{barbour1992poisson}.
-Indeed, the expression that we give here is at least the expression that \cite[Theorem 3.E]{barbour1992poisson} provides, which quickly follows from an invocation of Jensen's inequality applied to the final summand in their expression.}
+and also\footnote{We note that the expression for $\psi$ we provide is not exactly the same as that which was stated in \cite[Theorem 3.E]{barbour1992poisson}, but is instead the upper bound on $\psi$ that is given in \cite[Equation (2.12)]{barbour1992poisson}.
+This raises no issue, as this may only weaken the lower bound on the total variation distance $d_\TV\left(\mathcal L(W), \Pois(\mu) \right)$ that is guaranteed by the theorem.}

 If $\epsilon > 0$, then

 \end{theorem}